List of English translations of the Divine Comedy

 The Divine Comedy by Dante Alighieri is an epic poem in Italian written between 1308 and 1321 that describes its author's journey through the Christian afterlife.
-The three cantiche of the poem, Inferno, Purgatorio, and Paradiso, describe hell, purgatory, and heaven respectively.
-The poem is considered one of the greatest works of world literature and helped establish Dante's Tuscan dialect as the standard form of the Italian language.
+The three cantiche of the poem, Inferno, Purgatorio, and Paradiso, describe Hell, Purgatory, and Heaven, respectively.
+The poem is considered one of the greatest works of world literature and helped establish Dante's Tuscan vernacular as the standard form of the Italian language.
 It has been translated over 400 times into at least 52 different languages.